 Practice: Recognizing Our Mental States

 You can begin to study the effects of the states of mind that fill your days.
 To start, it helps to become deliberately aware of the states that arise on your difficult days, days where you are caught up in problems, conflict, unhappiness.
 Instead of ignoring, judging or being lost in them, begin to carefully notice which states are predominant.
-If it is helpful, review the list of mental factors that follows this practice.

 Choose a difficult day to mindfully observe your mental states like an anthropologist, without judgment or resistance.
 Usually several difficult states will appear together.
 They may include worry, agitation, anger, confusion, grasping, restlessness and misperception.